jeffwilcox/mpns/README.md

 * `backBackgroundImage` URI to the image to be on the flip side of the tile
 * `backTitle` optional title for the back tile
 * `backContent` optional content for the back tile (appears in a larger font size)
+* `id` optional ID for a secodary tile

+Some devices support an enhanced tile format called a "flip tile", which supports some additional parameters.
+This kind of tile can be sent using the `sendFlipTile` method, which supports *all of the above* parameters as well as:
+* `smallbackgroundImage` URI to the background image for the tile when it is shrunk to small size
+* `wideBackgroundImage` URI to the background image for the tile when it is expanded to wide size
+* `wideBackContent` content for the back tile (appears in a larger font size) when the tile is expanded to wide size
+* `wideBackBackgroundImage` URI to the image to be on the flip side of the tile when the tile is expanded to wide size

 ### Create a new notification object
 You can create a new notification object (either of type live tile or toast).
 This is the original style for this module but it is now recommended that you use the shorter `send*` syntax on the mpns object itself.
 This aligns with the WNS module for Windows in its simplicity.